Quiet. Too quiet.

 "Uh, I think you lost me here," Shantae complained, her eyes drawn to the right, at a large cache of goodies seen through a barred window.
 "I don't think there were any cacklers around."

 "What's a cack— Uh, right, that's pretty obvious.
-I meant the fort was staffed by a minimum crew, enough to keep it in order but not much else," Doomguy explained.
+I meant this fort is staffed by a minimum crew, enough to keep it in order but not much else," Doomguy explained.
 "That's what we call a 'skeleton crew'."

 "Oh!
 I see," Shantae replied, almost not listening.
 The treasure room had a door lined with yellow.
 "I believe we have a yellow key?"